devries/timezone/README.md

 [![Hex Docs](https://img.shields.io/badge/hex-docs-ffaff3)](https://hexdocs.pm/timezone/)
 -->

+Timezone support for Gleam time using the operating system's timezone database.
-This package can be used to load the timezone database from the standard location (`/usr/share/zoneinfo`) on MacOS and Linux computers.
+This package loads the timezone database from the standard location (`/usr/share/zoneinfo`) on MacOS and Linux computers.
 It includes a parser for the Time Zone Information Format (TZif) or `tzfile` format, as well as utility functions to convert a timestamp from the